sthoman/firstPrice/README.md

 will enter a reveal phase.
 Participants may call the reveal() function to expose their bid amounts along with the random salt value they used to hash their bid during the commitment phase.

-If the resultant hashes match, the bid is valid.
-The contract will track the highest bid as the reveal() function is called by each participant during the reveal phase.
-Once all reveals are complete, the highest bidder can be determined on chain and an order can be signed and filled to complete the transaction.

-## Why Blockchain?

-A blockchain is a perfect medium for recording commitments to some value that may be revealed at a later time or state.
-So if designed correctly, it should be very difficult for auction participants to collude with each other or otherwise sabotage the auction.
-At the same time, anyone in the world could adjudicate on the fairness of the auction if provided with an honest record of those commitments and revealed bids.

-Even more importantly, this kind of auction is essentially a game of incomplete information amongst bidders with interesting game theoretic properties like Nash equilibria.
-They may be useful in price discovery for difficult to price goods or services.
-If decentralization will usher in new types of previously unimagined digital assets, it seems natural that effective and fair price discovery for both buyers and sellers would be a worthy area of research.

-## State Channel

 In this scheme, hashed bids are commitments and cleartext bids reveal the true value of commitments.
 Instead of requiring participants to transact with a smart contract, hashed bid commitments could be distributed amongst the buyers and sellers throughout the auction.
 Buyers would sign their commitments using the private key of a